Unleash/unleash/website/docs/topics/feature-flags/what-is-a-feature-flag.md

+---
+title: What is a feature flag?
+slug: /what-is-a-feature-flag
+description: Feature flags, also known as feature toggles, allow developers to enable or disable features or code paths dynamically.
+---

 Feature flags, also known as feature toggles, allow developers to enable or disable features or code paths dynamically.
 This approach helps manage the deployment of new features, perform A/B testing, roll out features gradually, and provide quick rollback capabilities.

 ### The Concept